OCamlPro/owi/doc/src/manpages/owi-zig.md

            given this is used as a prefix and the ouputed files would have PREFIX_%d.

+       --model-with-entry-point
+           Add the entry point in the generated model for easier replay.

        --no-assert-failure-expression-printing
            do not display the expression in the assert failure